-Explanations and references Function selection if a contact has been connected to plug 96 of the HMU heat management unit Pushbutton function, DHW circulation pump runs for 5 min.
-Heat generator demand with adjustable set flow temperature (parameter 528.0) and set primary circuit pump speed (parameter 1100.2) If a room temperature controller/room thermostat is connected in room temperature-dependent operating mode If an EM-EA1 extension (DIO electronics module) is connected as a function extension Selection of the connected function according to the table in the installation instructions for the EM-EA1 extension Set the type of remote control and subscriber no. as assignment to the respective heating circuit.
+Commissioning assistant sequence Explanations and references Floating contact: Function selection plug 96 If a contact has been connected to plug 96 of the HMU heat management unit.
+No function External demand, DHW circulation pump Pushbutton function, DHW circulation pump runs for 5 min.
+External demand Heat generator demand with adjustable set flow temperature (parameter 528.0) and set primary pump speed (parameter 1100.2) ■ External blocking EM-EA1 (DIO): Function selection If an EM-EA1 extension (DIO electronics module) is connected as a function extension.
+Functions Selection of the connected function according to the table in the EM-EA1 extension installation instructions.
+Remote control units Set the type of remote control and subscriber no. as assignment to the respective heating circuit.
 Up to 3 heating circuits can be assigned to one remote control unit.
-It is not possible for several remote control units to act on one heating circuit.
+It is not possible for several remote controls to act on one heating circuit.
+Maintenance Interval in burner hours run until next maintenance Interval adjustable in steps of 100 h.
+Interval until next mainte- nance Interval adjustable to 3, 6, 12, 18 or 24 months.